IsuruUDSilva/pet_store/README.md

 1. Log in using the provided credentials (`test@test.com` / `Paswrd@1`) or sign up with new credentials.
 2. Add items to your cart from the product list.
-3. Manage your cart:
+3. **Manage your cart**:
    - Increase or decrease item quantities.
    - Remove items or clear the entire cart.

-4. Proceed to checkout:
+4. **Proceed to checkout**:
    - Fill out the form with your name, email, address, and phone.
    - Review the total price and submit the form.

 ---